sc8ing/Tanks/README.md

 # Tanks
-1v1 tank game made during a short hackathon
+A 1v1 tank game made during a short hackathon.
+Controls: AWD/arrow keys to move, E/M to shoot.
+First player to five wins.